 What if my health get worse and I can’t juggle work, migraines, and school?
 I’d have to drop out of the program!

 As a result of this fear, I’ve submitted and subsequently withdrawn applications from nearly everything ranging from coding boot camps to MA degrees and even multiple PhDs.

 Nowadays… I’ve decided to pursue a more technical path through a degree in technology and self-learning computer code on the side.

 - Computing is a constantly growing and evolving field that is becoming more and more relevant in our everyday lives.

 - Because it’s a higher paying field than ABA and let’s be honest… LA is expensive!

 - Due to my migraines, I need a quiet work environment with regular schedules and temperature control, none of which I can get in ABA, and all of which I can have in a government job.

 - I want to have a family at some point and my current job doesn’t have a structure that would be able to give me health benefits, or enough in savings to be able to afford a child.

-But at the end of the day, I chose cybersecurity and the technology field because I love it.
+But at the end of the day, I chose the technology field because I love it.